shauninman/MinUI/skeleton/EXTRAS/README.txt

  SGB: sgb.bios

 ----------------------------------------
-Native PICO-8 and Splore.pak (RGB30-only)
+Native PICO-8 and Splore.pak (RGB30, RG35XXPlus, RG35XXH, RG28XX, RG35XXSP, RG40XXH, RG40XXV, and RGCubeXX only)

-Download the official PICO-8 fantasy console for the Raspberry Pi from https://lexaloffle.itch.io/pico-8 (If you've bought a bundle on itch.io any time in the last few years you might already have a copy in your library https://itch.io/my-collections) At the time of writing, the file is named "pico-8_0.2.5g_raspi.zip".
-Copy that zip file into "/Tools/rgb30/Splore.pak/".
+Download the official PICO-8 fantasy console for the Raspberry Pi from https://lexaloffle.itch.io/pico-8 (If you've bought a bundle on itch.io any time in the last few years you might already have a copy in your library https://itch.io/my-collections) At the time of writing, the file is named "pico-8_0.2.6b_raspi.zip".

+RGB30: Copy that zip file into "/Tools/rgb30/Splore.pak/".
 Copy "/Emus/rgb30/P8-NATIVE.pak", "/Tools/rgb30/Splore.pak", and "/Tools/rgb30/Wi-Fi.pak" to your SD card.

+RG CubeXX": Extract the contents of that zip file to "/Tools/rg40xxcube/Splore.pak/pico-8".
+Copy "/Emus/rg40xxcube/P8-NATIVE.pak", "/Tools/rg40xxcube/Splore.pak", and "/Tools/rg40xxcube/Wi-Fi.pak" to your SD card.

+All others: Extract the contents of that zip file to "/Tools/rg40xxcube/Splore.pak/pico-8".
+Copy "/Emus/rg35xxplus/P8-NATIVE.pak", "/Tools/rg35xxplus/Splore.pak", and "/Tools/rg35xxplus/Wi-Fi.pak" to your SD card.

 (You need the Wi-Fi.pak to download PICO-8 games in Splore.pak.)

 Place carts you would like to play with native PICO-8 in "/Roms/Pico-8 (P8-NATIVE)/".